farzana-alamgir/farzana-alamgir.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello, my name is Farzana Alamgir.
 I am a PhD candidate at McMaster University, Department of Economics.
 My primary research interest is in the areas of Macroeconomics, with a focus on sovereign default models.
+Also focus on uncertainty